adamtache/the-cube/README.md

 We can create additional admin users as needed.

-The admin interface allows you to add/edit/delete updates, which will probably appear on our homepage.
+The admin interface allows you to add/edit/delete posts, which will probably appear on our homepage.
 This functionality already works!